yuanhangtangle/stores/note.md

-write something in test, and i add this line in test-1 now is this line
+write something in test, and i add this line in test add a line in test